EanNewton/Awesome-Reading-List/README.md

 * [What's in a hostname?](https://www.netmeister.org/blog/hostnames.html)
 * [What's in a font?
 Website Typography Best Practices](https://kevq.uk/whats-in-a-font-researching-website-typography/)
 * [Why are Hyperlinks blue, revisted](https://blog.mozilla.org/en/internet-culture/why-are-hyperlinks-blue-revisited/)
+* [You can access a user's camera with just HTML](https://austingil.com/html-capture-attribute/) - About the `capture` attribute.

 ## Places to Find Things